pantaire/ncaseplaite/godot/cheatsheet.md

 # Shortcuts
 ## Keyboard
 [Ctrl] + [A]        add child node
+[Ctrl] + click on "extends Asef" opens documentation (inside godot window!) for Asef
 ## Code Abbreviations
-$Sprite             short for get_node("Sprite") linear_velocity     Speed and direction, is most times added by a Vector2(speed, direciton)
+$Sprite             short for get_node("Sprite") linear_velocity     Speed and direction, is most times added by a Vector2(speed, direciton) lerp                linear interpolation: normalizes between two vectors. can be used to slowly stop a motion

 # Concepts
 ## Groups